-Units of the GLC and GTFC unit classes must not be transferred to third parties by the investor.
+Units of the GLC unit class must not be transferred to third parties by the investor.
 If an investor nevertheless transfers units, the investor must inform the Company of this within one month of the transfer.

 4. Units of the TF unit class (Trailer Free) are available exclusively